Vidyutee/vidyutee/README.md

 8. The :bulb: stands for a device to be `ON` in that time block, while `-` refers to the device being `OFF`.
 9. You can also set the `Location` to get more personalized results for that location.
 Location page can be accessed via the navigation menu at the bottom of the screen.

+## How to run the code
+Below steps are required to run fully gateway application which include Flutter - IOT - Web dashboard.

+- Clone project to local machine:
+`git clone git@github.com:Vidyutee/vidyutee.git`

+- Get into the project directory and open `frontend` directory with terminal.

+- Open your terminal and run:
+`flutter pub get`

+- Connect a physical device.
+(Make sure that the `developer mode` is switched ON for that device.)

+- Write `flutter run` and there you go 😄.

 ## Youtube Demo
 https://youtu.be/nn1wQCAg5n8